 The Origins of the City of Sin

 Las Vegas is quite a new city when you look at its history is compared to the rest of history.
 After being founded as a tiny town in the middle of the Nevada desert, it was just a pit stop for travellers stopping between Salt Lake City and Los Angeles.
+You can now enjoy yourself to the biggest casinos, playing blackjack or roulette to any other game imaginable.

 The Legalisation of Gambling